berndpfrommer/tagslam_web/content/visualization/_index.md

 now is a transform from tag to world frame.
 So run TagSLAM again, and you should see the tags rendered.

+# How to render cameras in rviz

+The ``tagslam_viz`` also has code to generate a simple camera urdf model for each camera in ``cameras.yaml``.
+Run it like this:

+    roslaunch tagslam_viz visualize_cameras.launch cameras_file:=path_to_your_cameras.yaml

+Just like for the tags, now add a "RobotModel" in rviz, and change the "Robot Description" from "robot_description" to "cameras".
+The cameras should display once valid transforms are available.

 # How to get the rviz "Camera" feature to work
 For the "Camera" feature in rviz to work properly you need: